Finding Rumor Sources on Random Trees: Main Results

 The above precise results were obtained using the memoryless property of the exponential distribution and the regularity of the trees.
 Next, we wish to look at a more general setting both in terms of tree structures and spreading time distributions.
 In this more general setting, while we cannot obtain precise values for the detection and error probabilities, we are able to make statements about the non-triviality of the detection probability of rumor centrality.
 When restricted to exponential spreading times for generic trees, we can identify bounds on the error probability as well.
 Let us start by defining what we mean by generic random trees through a generative model.

-\begin{dfn}[Random Trees] A random tree is generated as follows.
-Starting with a root node, add a random number of children, say $\eta_0$ to the root with $\eta_0 \in \{0,1\dots\}$ having some distribution $\D_0$.
-If $\eta_0 \neq 0$, then to each child of the root, add a random number of children chosen as per distribution $\D$ over $\{0,1,\dots\}$.
-Recursively, to each newly added node, add independently a random number of nodes as per distribution $\D$.
-When $0$ children are added to a node, that branch of the tree terminates there. \end{dfn} The generative model described above is precisely the standard Galton-Watson branching process if $\D_0 = \D$.
+\begin{dfn}[Generic Random Trees] It is a rooted random tree, generated as follows: given a root node as a starting vertex, add $\eta_0$ children to root where $\eta_0$ is an independent random variable with distribution $\D_0$.
+If $\eta_0 \neq 0$, then add a random number of children chosen as per distribution $\D$ over $\{0,1,\dots\}$ independently to each child of the root.
+Recursively, to each newly added node, add independently a random number of nodes as per distribution $\D$. \end{dfn}

+The generative model described above is precisely the standard Galton-Watson branching process if $\D_0 = \D$.
 If we take $\D_0$ and $\D$ to be deterministic distributions with support on $d$ and $d-1$ respectively, then it gives the $d$-regular tree.
 For a random $d$-regular graph on $n$ nodes, as $n$ grows the neighborhood of a randomly chosen node in the graph converges (in distribution, locally) to such a $d$-regular tree.
 If we take $\D_0 = \D$ as a Poisson distribution with mean $c > 0$, then it asymptotically equals (in distribution) to the local neighborhood of a randomly chosen node in a sparse Erdos-Renyi graph as the number of nodes grows.
 Recall that a (sparse) Erdos-Renyi graph on $n$ nodes with parameter $c$ is generated by selecting each of the ${n\choose 2}$ edges to be present with probability $c/n$ independently.
-Effectively, random trees as described above captures the local structure for sparse random graphs reasonably well.
+Effectively, random trees as described above capture the local structure for sparse random graphs reasonably well.
 For that reason, establishing the effectiveness of rumor centrality for source detection for such trees provide insights into its effectiveness for sparse random graph models.

-We shall consider spreading time distributions to be generic: let $F: \Real \to [0,1]$ be the cumulative density function of spreading time distribution.
-Then $F(0) = 0$, $F(0^+) = 0$ and $\lim_{t\to \infty} F(t) = 1$.
-We state the following result about the effectiveness of rumor centrality with a generic spreading time distribution.
+We shall consider spreading time distributions to be generic.
+Let $F: [0,\infty) \to [0,1]$ be the cumulative distribution function of the spreading times.
+Clearly $F(0) = 0$, $F$ is non-decreasing and $\lim_{t\to \infty} F(t) = 1$.
+In addition, we shall require that the distribution is non-atomic at $0$, i.e. $F(0^+) = 0$.
+We state the following result about the effectiveness of rumor centrality with such generic spreading time distribution.